icons8/lunacy-docs/docs/text_new.md

 <embed type="image/svg+xml" alt="text_settings" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/0tDtN6hqLUOXVjw9ieUjpA.svg" width="844"/>

 <div class="callout callout--info">
-     <p><strong>Note:</strong> You can apply different font settings of the same type (fonts, colors, font sizes or weights) to a text within a layer.
+     <p><strong>Note:</strong> You can apply different font settings of the same type (fonts, font size, color, text size) to a text within a layer.
 In this case, when this layer is selected, the fields in the right panel will display <b>Mix</b>.</p>
 </div>

 - **Font list.** To change fonts, click on the font list menu in the **right panel**, then: